Real Privacy Stories

 Impact

-I didn’t want to discuss my address or phone number in a crowded room, but it felt easier to comply than to object.
+I did not want to discuss my address or phone number in a crowded room, but it felt easier to comply than to object.
 I moved to a chair on the edge of the lobby, avoided eye contact, and waited to be called back.

 I remember tightening my lips and wishing the moment would end.
 I just wanted to go home.